 What happens if you don't make repayments?

-If you miss repayments, you may be charged a fee and it can also damage your credit score, which means it may be harder to borrow in the future.
+If you miss repayments, you may be charged a fee.
+It can also impact your credit score, making it harder to borrow money in the future.

-If you miss repayments on a secured loan like a mortgage, there's also the possibility that the home will be repossessed.
+If you miss repayments on a secured loan like a mortgage, there's also the possibility that your home may be repossessed.

 No matter what your financial situation looks like, you can make some positive changes.
 You can find more help on managing debt with our range of guides.